syslabcomarchive/potools/README.rst

 * *pocheck*: Checks the pot/po file for smells.
     * The `Translate Toolkit`_ provides a similar tool called `pofilter`_.
 Pocheck aims to not duplicate any of the functionality already in *pofilter*.

+* *pounique*: Takes several po files and return one pofiles with unique values.
+It can pick the values either from the last file given, or my making a "best guess".

 Installation
 ============